In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is avoidant personality disorder.

 - Preoccupied with, and hypervigilant for, criticism or rejection in social situations

 - The self is seen as socially incompetent and inferior

 - Avoids risk-taking out of fear of embarrassment

-It’s similar to social phobia, but social phobia tends to be worse in particular types of situations, whereas AVPD is more across the board.
+AVPD is similar to social phobia, but social phobia tends to be worse in particular types of situations, whereas AVPD is more across the board.
 Unlike schizoid PD, which also involves social avoidance, people with AVPD often strongly desire social relationships.
-AVPD can also have overlap with the autism spectrum.
+AVPD can also overlap with the autism spectrum.

 Treatment options include cognitive behavioural therapy (CBT), psychodynamic psychotherapy, and medications (antidepressants and/or anti-anxiety medication).